mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 ## 5. Consuming Messages as a Stream

-The zio-kafka library allows consuming messages read from a Kafka topic as a stream.
-Basically, a stream is an abstraction of a possible infinite collection.
+**The `zio-kafka` library allows consuming messages read from a Kafka topic as a stream.
+Basically, a stream is an abstraction of a possible infinite collection**.
 In ZIO, we model a stream using the type `ZStream[R, E, O]`, which represents an effectual stream requiring an environment `R` to execute, eventually failing with an error of type `E`, and producing values of type `A`.

 We used the _effectual_ adjective because a `ZStream` implements the Effect Pattern: It's a blueprint, or a description, of how to produce values of type `A`.
 In fact, the actual execution of the code is postponed.
 In other words, a `ZIO` always succeeds with a single value, whereas a `ZStream` succeeds with zero or more values, potentially infinitely many.

-Another essential feature of the `ZStream` type is implicit chunking.
+**Another essential feature of the `ZStream` type is implicit chunking**.
 By design, Kafka consumers poll (consume) from a topic a batch of messages (configurable using the [`max.poll.records`](https://docs.confluent.io/platform/current/installation/configuration/consumer-configs.html#consumerconfigs_max.poll.records)).
 So, each invocation of the `poll` method on the Kafka consumer should return a collection (a `Chunk` in ZIO jargon) o messages.

 The `ZStream` type flattened the list of `Chunk`s for us, treating them as they were a single and continuous flux of data.

 ### 5.1.
 Subscribing to Topics

-The creation of the stream consists of subscribing it to a Kafka topic and configuring key and value bytes interpretation:
+The creation of the stream consists of subscribing a consumer to a Kafka topic and configuring key and value bytes interpretation:

 ```scala
 val matchesStreams: ZStream[Consumer, Throwable, CommittableRecord[String, String]] =